 The opposite of imposter syndrome is not disregarding, rationalizing, or sweeping an issue under the rug.
 On the contrary, the best way to stave off imposter syndrome is through self-compassion and being honest with your strengths and limitations.

 Now that we’ve established the power and benefit of self-compassion, it’s time to discuss how to wield it.
 It’s one thing to say that you want to be kinder to yourself.
-It’s a whole other thing to nourish, foster, and prioritize that while managing your imposter syndrome symptoms and potential co-occurring anxiety or depression.
+It’s a whole other thing to nourish, foster, and prioritize while managing your imposter syndrome symptoms we talked about above and potential co-occurring anxiety or depression.

 If you’re struggling to reframe your internal dialogue, think about what you would say to a friend in the same situation and try saying that to yourself.

-Another important step in reconstructing your self-talk is to separate fact from feelings.
-Just because you feel a way, it doesn’t mean it’s true.
-If you’re grappling with a negative-self perception, consider The Work of Byron Katie and ask yourself:
+Another important step in reconstructing your self-talk is to separate facts from feelings.
+It doesn’t mean it’s true because you feel a way.

 - Is it true?

 - Can I absolutely know that it’s true?

 - How do I react, what happens, when I believe that thought?

 - Who would I be without the thought?

 How to overcome imposter syndrome at work